Customizations

 Preventing cache flushing

-Some plugins neurotically flush the entire cache, instead of fixing their bloody code.
+Some plugins neurotically flush the entire cache, instead of writing good code.
 You can circumvent that using the pre_objectcache_flush filter.

 /**